thegoodideaco/visualizing-hierarchies/src/router/vue+d3/shapes.md

 This can be used to draw `links` which are simply lines connecting nodes together.

 In this case, we can create a line from the point array!

 To do this, we will use `d3.line`

-### Drawing a line
+### d3.line

 An instance of a line, is a generator just like `scale`.
 They are methods that return values based on the dataset you provide.